 Every year, the EPO hosts a Tutor's Meeting where EQE tutors discuss the last exams with the Examination Committee's who made them.
-This year, on 18 Oct 2018, Pete Pollard (Fireball Patents) will talk about why the DII part (Legal Opinion) of the D paper should be embraced by trainees, tutors & mentors to prepare trainees for their working life.
+On 18 Oct 2018, Pete Pollard (Fireball Patents) talked about why the DII part (Legal Opinion) of the D paper should be embraced by trainees, tutors & mentors to prepare trainees for their working life.
 By developing certain real-life skills, trainees can efficiently develop their own methodology to score enough marks at the exam to pass.

 Startups often worry about future conflicts with other patent holders.
 This guide discusses initiatives to protect groups and members.